Research and Creation Award

 Published in October 2020 by De Boeck Supérieur, in the Carrefour des psychothérapies collection, the book is considered by experts as an indispensable contribution and has been distributed internationally.

 Medicine and Health Sciences

-For the originality of his approach and the impact of his discovery, the Université de Sherbrooke is proud to present Professor Sherif Abou Elela with the Research and Creation Award in Medicine and Health Sciences.
+The Université de Sherbrooke is pleased to present them with the Research and Creation Award in the Medicine and Health Sciences category.